FredHutch/VISCtemplates/inst/templates/pull_request_template.md

     -   [ ] No local installations
     -   [ ] No seemingly unnecessary packages
     -   [ ] The most recent versions (note: not the development versions) of VISCtemplates and VISCfunctions are used
--   [ ] I have reviewed the text of the report and communicated any concerns, including those related to:
+-   [ ] I have reviewed the main content of the report and communicated any concerns, including those related to:
     -   [ ] Report header (title, to/from, etc.)
     -   [ ] Spelling and grammar (including acronyms and abbreviations)
     -   [ ] Report outline (i.e., order and structure of sections)
-    -   [ ] Agreement between the report and the corresponding SAP and study protocol
     -   [ ] Formatting of figures and tables (including captions)
     -   [ ] Clarity and accuracy of text sections (results, summary, methods, etc.)